 Checking mental capacity

-Mental capacity can sometimes be permanent and sometimes it is temporary and something that someone can recover from.
+Mental capacity can sometimes be permanent and sometimes temporary and something that someone can recover from.
 So, it is necessary to check that a person has mental capacity to make a decision at the time that the decision needs to be made.
-You will need to get a Mental Capacity Assessment (MCA) from either the donor’s doctor, social services or an indpendent body.
+So, it is time-specific and decision-specific.

 Mental Capacity Assessments